holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator of each Circle will facilitate elections to elect a Partner into each of its Elected Roles, using the process and rules defined in Article 3.

 Partners who fill an unelected Role within the Circle are eligible for election into its Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.
-A Policy of the Circle or any Super-Circle ultimately containing the Circle may allow additional candidates.
+A Policy of the Circle or any Super-Circle ultimately containing the Circle may allow additional candidates or further limit candidates.

 A Partner may hold multiple Elected Roles in a Circle.